Solid neon as a noise-resilient host for electron qubits above 100 mK

-Finally, the limiting factor for the non-radiative energy relaxation rate of eNe qubits needs further investigation.
-The non-monotonic variations in $T_1$ of qubits with different charge sweet-spot frequencies point to localized non-radiative decay channels.
-Nearby charges may create a sparse bath of two-level fluctuators weakly coupled to the eNe qubit, whose density determines the transverse noise intensity~\cite{you2021positive, mehmandoost2024decoherence}.
-Electrical manipulations could be applied to bias or repeal those weakly coupled charges to reduce the relaxation rate~\cite{zheng2022coherence}.
-With the development of improved electron loading and trapping methods, we foresee the improvements in both the coherence and long-term stability of eNe qubits. \\
+Finally, the limiting factor of the non-radiative energy relaxation rate of eNe qubits needs further investigation.
+The non-monotonic variations in $T_1$ of qubits with different charge sweet spot frequencies point to varied non-radiative decay channels.
+Nearby charges may create a sparse bath of two-level fluctuators weakly coupled to the eNe qubit, whose density determines the transverse noise intensity~\cite{mehmandoost2024decoherence}.
+Electrical gating could be applied to bias or repel those weakly coupled charges to reduce the relaxation rate~\cite{zheng2022coherence}.
+In addition, the rough neon surface may create more channels for phonon-induced relaxation, compared with electrons on flat neon or helium, due to breaking the symmetry of otherwise forbidden selection rule processes~\cite{dykman2003qubits, chen2022electron}.
+With the development of improved electron generating and trapping methods on thicker and smoother neon, we anticipate improvements in both the coherence and long-term stability of eNe qubits. \\

 \textbf{Methods}

 \textbf{Device and setup}